Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 |EnableISP_Call           |`bool` (optional)  |This will add an extra Interface and Class into UnitOfWork to execute stored procedures.
 You need to **install Dapper** for this feature.
 Default is **false**|
 |EnableGuidIdentityColumn |`bool` (optional)  |Simply choose between int and Guid as IdentityColumn.
 Default is **false**|

-Also you need to add to your .csproj file of project you have installed the UnitOfWorkGenerator following xml for the generator to pick your settings.
+Also you will need to add to your .csproj file of the same project, the following xml for the generator to pick up your settings.
 ```csharp
 <ItemGroup>
 	<AdditionalFiles Include="uow.config.json"  />